-- Outline all expectations of the ATS, which includes duties and responsibilities. - To directly supervise ATS at all times. - To assist the students in becoming a competent ATS. - To provide the student with opportunities to learn. - To critique the ATS skills and provide them with feedback. - To evaluate the ATS fairly by identifying their strengths and weaknesses. - To evaluate the ATS patient interactions with case log documentation. - To verify the hours that the students spend at their clinical education experiences. - To assure that every student has a minimum of one day off in every seven-day period from clinical education experiences.
+- Outline all expectations of the ATS, which includes duties and responsibilities. - To directly supervise ATS at all times. - To assist the students in becoming a competent ATS. - To provide the student with opportunities to learn. - To critique the ATS skills and provide them with feedback, especially with patient care. - To evaluate the ATS fairly by identifying their strengths and weaknesses. - To evaluate the ATS patient interactions with case log documentation. - To verify the hours that the students spend at their clinical education. - To assure that every student has a minimum of one day off in every seven-day period from clinical education experiences. - To provide the Co-Clinical Education Coordinators with all necessary paperwork when requested annually.

-CLINICAL EDUCATION EXPERIENCE POLICIES AND REGULATIONS
+CLINICAL EDUCATION POLICIES AND REGULATIONS